rm-controls/rm_controllers/rm_gimbal_controllers/README.md

   The predicted data used for detection node to decide the ROI.
 ##### Bullet solver
 * **`model_desire`** ( [visualization_msgs/Marker](http://docs.ros.org/en/api/visualization_msgs/html/msg/Marker.html) )
-  Used to visualize the desired bullet.
+  Used to visualize the desired bullet trajectory.

 * **`model_real`** ( [visualization_msgs/Marker](http://docs.ros.org/en/api/visualization_msgs/html/msg/Marker.html) )
   Used to visualize the trajectory that caculated by ballistic model in the current gimbal angle.